railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Enter \ ``Radiators``\   in the  *Name*  field and, watching the  *Product Categories*  form closely, click  *Save* .
 You'll see that other fields, specifically those in the  *Accounting Properties*  section, have been automatically filled in with values of accounts and journals.
 These are the values that will affect products – equivalent fields in a product will take on these values if they, too, are blank when their form is saved.

-.. tip::   **Definition**  *Properties fields*
+.. note:: Properties fields

 	Properties have a rather unusual behavior.
-They're defined by parameters in the menu Administration > Custom > Properties, and they update fields only when a form is saved, and only when the fields are empty at the time the form is saved.
+They're defined by parameters in the menu *Administration > Custom > Properties*, and they update fields only when a form is saved, and only when the fields are empty at the time the form is saved.
 You can manually override any of these properties as you need.

 	Properties fields are used all over the Open ERP system and particularly extensively in a multi-company environment.
 There, property fields in a partner form can be populated with different values depending on the user's company.

 	For example the payment conditions for a partner could differ depending on the company from which it's addressed.

-.. tip::   **Definition**  *UOM*
+.. note:: UOM

 	UOM is an abbreviation for Unit of Measure.
 Open ERP manages multiple units of measure for each product: you can buy in tons and sell in kgs, for example.
 The conversion between each category is made automatically (so long as you have set up the conversion rate in the product form first).

-.. tip::   **Advantage**  *Managing double units of measure*
+.. tip::  Managing double units of measure

 	The whole management of stock can be carried out with double units of measure (UOM and UOS – for Unit of Sale).
 For example an agro-food company can stock and sell ham by piece but buy and value it by weight.
 There's no direct relationship between these two units so a weighing operation has to be done.